temporalio/sdk-python/README.md

 * Long running activities should regularly heartbeat and handle cancellation
 * Activities can only have positional arguments.
 Best practice is to only take a single argument that is an object/dataclass of fields that can be added to as needed.
-* Callable classes (i.e. with `__call__` defined) may be defined as activities, but then an _instance_ of the class must be what is registered with the worker which will be used during invocation.
-Similarly, an _instance_ of the class must be what is used to call the activity from the workflow even though that instance is a dummy instance and is not the one used for invocation.
+* Activities can be defined on methods instead of top-level functions.
+This allows the instance to carry state that an activity may need (e.g. a DB connection).
+The instance method should be what is registered with the worker.
-* Methods on classes may be defined as activities.
-Similar to callable classes above, it is the method reference that must be used during worker registration and during workflow invocation.
-The latter means that there will likely need to be a dummy instance during workflow to have access to the method reference.
+* Activities can also be defined on callable classes (i.e. classes with `__call__`).
+An instance of the class should be what is registered with the worker.

 #### Types of Activities